me-systeme/GSV-8lib_AlignmentProbe/README.md

 # 🚀 Getting Started

-In order to start up the Alignment Viewer you can download a zip file of the repository with the following link: https://github.com/me-systeme/GSV-8lib_AlignmentProbe/archive/refs/heads/main.zip.
+In order to start up the Alignment Probe you can download a zip file of the repository with the following link: https://github.com/me-systeme/GSV-8lib_AlignmentProbe/archive/refs/heads/main.zip.
 If you have git installed you can also copy the repository in your working directory with

 ```bash
 git clone https://github.com/me-systeme/GSV-8lib_AlignmentProbe.git